jelaiw/blog/_posts/2024-08-02-secure-coding-thoughts.markdown

 This "layer of defense" primarily leverages SAST (static application security testing) at the pull request, which is great for what it is, as a timely safety net to catch known security bugs that we can detect through static analysis of code, but are there meaningful things we can do earlier in the SDLC -- _especially to avoid writing the bug in first place_?

 ## The experiment
 Can secure coding be learned?
-Can it be taught? _What happens when we place a more carefully considered emphasis on teaching and learning_?
-And properly resource it.
+Can it be taught? _What happens when emphasize and properly resource developer training_?

-After inheriting a "videos + quizzes" secure coding training program (a good one for what it was) a few years ago and opportunistically re-designing and re-implementing it this past year around an innovative platform (with an opinion on how to measure and score secure coding competency) that provides high-quality hands-on labs and a "hack it first, then fix it" approach for developers, I have reason to be cautiously optimistic, maybe even naively excited about further possibilities.
+Some gentle readers may know that I inherited a "videos + quizzes" secure coding training program (a good one for what it was) a few years ago and opportunistically re-designed and re-implemented it this past year around an innovative new platform called SecureFlag, which provides high-quality hands-on labs, a "hack it first, then fix it" approach for developers, and a way to measure and score secure coding competency.

+I have reason to be cautiously optimistic, maybe even naively excited about further possibilities and better positioning our developers for success.

 -- JW